Vaibh31/Spotify-Data-Analysis-Using-SQL/README.md

 # 📊 Business Problems and Solutions

+## 🟢 Easy Level

-## 1. Retrieve the Names of All Tracks That Have More Than 1 Billion Streams
+### 1. Retrieve the Names of All Tracks That Have More Than 1 Billion Streams

 ```sql
 SELECT track